-Colors can be separated into two main categories, warm colors and cool colors.
+Colors can be separated into two main categories; warm and cool colors.
 What colors are classed as warm, and what colors are classed as cool and how can they influence us?

 The Color Wheel – Color Theory

 It was Isaac Newton who created the first visual circular color diagram around 1665, also known as the commonly labelled (Color Wheel).

 The color wheel is made up of Primary, Secondary and Tertiary colors using the red, yellow and blue (RYB) color model.
 The color wheel can be separated or divided to approximately display warm and cool colors as shown.

 Warm Colors – The primary warm colors are red and yellow. orange is the main secondary color.
 Brown, taupe and beige are also considered warm neutral colors, ideal for interior design.

 Cool Colors – The primary cool color is blue.
 The main secondary cool colors are green and purple hues.
 Gray is considered a neutral cool color.